skrashevich/go-libwebp/README.md

 2. dynamic libraries  (purego)

 Each option is called a "backend".
-In order to use a given backend, it must be available at build time, and selected at runtime.
-To activate all backends use the "all" build tag.
-Otherwise, to activate a single backend, use the tag named like the package: "transpiled", "dynamic".

 Package dynamic provides a dynamic binding to libwebp.
 This requires the consumer to acquire the shared objects.
 Package transpiled provides a Go translation of the libwebp source.
 This typically executes slower.